SoftwareHeritage/swh-docs/docs/index.rst

 Getting started
 ---------------

-* :ref:`getting-started` ← start here to get your own Software Heritage platform running in less than 5 minutes, or
+* :ref:`getting-started` → deploy a local copy of the Software Heritage software stack in less than 5 minutes, or
-* :ref:`developer-setup` ← here to hack on the Software Heritage software stack
+* :ref:`developer-setup` → get a working development setup that allows to hack on the Software Heritage software stack

 Architecture
 ------------

-* :ref:`architecture` ← go there to have a glimpse on the Software Heritage software architecture
+* :ref:`architecture` → get a glimpse of the Software Heritage software architecture
-* :ref:`mirror` ← go there to have learn what a Software Heritage mirror is and how set up one
+* :ref:`mirror` → learn what a Software Heritage mirror is and how to set up one